 California resident amounts - Enter the taxable portion of the IRA distributions received while a California resident.
-Include regular distributions, premature distributions, and any other money or property received from your IRA account or annuity.
+Include regular distributions, premature distributions, and any other money or property received from your

 For more information on traditional, Coverdell ESA, and Roth IRAs, get FTB Pub.
 1005.